 Contact Apple Support

 If you’ve tried all the solutions listed above, but your iPhone still shuts down randomly or doesn’t turn on, you may have a more serious problem requiring professional help.
-More often than not, your iPhone may need a battery replacement.
+Your iPhone may most often need a battery replacement.

 You may want to check your Apple Support app and schedule a visit through the app.
 Alternatively, you may call 1-800-MY-APPLE.
 Be sure to ask for an estimate and see if a replacement is a better option than just upgrading to a new device.